alexbfree/thesis/src/chapter-9.md

 > _"The world is working exactly as designed.
 And it's not working very well.
 Which means we need to do a better job of designing it."_—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_

-[TODO mention adversarial design framing]
+In this chapter, I take on the roles of adversarial designer, social activist and technical strategist, drawing upon:

+ - the findings of Part One [[Chapter 6](#chapter-6)];
+ - my practical experiences from peripheral projects [7.2](#7.2)];
+ - the theoretical framing and research agenda of HDR laid out in [Chapter 7](#chapter-7); and
+ - the established understanding of key obstacles and proposed strategies to tackle them from [Chapter 8](#chapter-8).

-In this chapter, I will present four different 'flavours' of activity, that we can pursue as HDR reformers.
-These are represented diagrammatically as trajectories of change using a model known as _Theories of Change (ToC)_ which is explained in [[9.1](#9.1)].
+The objective here is to expand further on the map of the HDR landscape in [Figure 8.1](#figure-8.1) so that we might chart a course towards the desired change.
+In particular, the focus now is solution-focused, considering the nuts and bolts of _how_ we might begin to tackle those obstacles in pursuit of the HDR objectives [[7.7](#7.7)] of data and ecosystem awareness, understanding and negotiability.
+In the following sections, I will present four different 'flavours' of HDR reform.
+Each section begins with a diagrammatic representation of that approach as a trajectories of change.
+These diagrams use a model known as _Theories of Change (ToC)_ which is explained in [[9.1](#9.1)] below.

-These trajectories for change could be supported or pursued in many different ways, which may appeal to different readers:

-  - prototyping and creating proofs of concepts;
-  - fundraising or investment; design activities;
-  - market research, participatory research or usability research;
-  - 'early adopter' testing and quality assurance of PDE / PDS offerings;
-  - promotion, advocacy and journalism of HDR issues;
-  - critical audits of provider practices;
-  - policy design;
-  - political pressure on governments and regulators;
-  - participation in open data, PDE, civic hacking or _MyData_ communities; or even
-  - individual self-experimentation with HDR tools, rights and capabilities.

 Additional Background: Theories of Change (ToC){#9.1}
 -----------------------------------------